 It is the job of the Board to oversee the executive director and to ensure that WomenExplore faithfully carries out its purpose without extravagance or waste.
 The Board is responsible for providing leadership on financial matters, fund-raising and marketing.
 The major decisions remain in the hands of the large Advisory Committee.
 Any "processes" considered by the board will be submitted to the Advisory Committee for approval.

 Since 2008 the Board has been elected by the Advisory Committee.
 Two year term limits were introduced in 2011 and Board elections were required to take place annually.
 (A retiring Board member may stand for election again.)
 The last Board election took place at the Advisory Committee meeting in May 2019.
 The 2020 election was suspended until the following year due to the covid-19 pandemic.
 This had the effect of adding a year to each Board member's term.
 The Advisory Committee and the Board have made the decision to suspend Board elections and keep the Board as it is, except for filling vacancies, until the disruption caused by the covid pandemic subsides.

-The Current Board (with dates elected to the Board) is:
+The Current Board (with dates elected/appointed to the Board) is: